xaved88/bottled_ai/rs/calculator/dev_and_status_notes.md

 ## STRATEGY DECISIONS
 - weak + vulnerable, improve valuing of it
 - prioritizing card draw in the strategy
-- prioritize feed / hand of greed over not.
+- prioritize feed over not.
 - prioritize at the very bottom, keeping energy (to prevent defend defend defend kill kind of things)

 ### KEY: